fbernutz/die-himmelstraeumerin-blog/Content/posts/thoughts-about-2020.md

 In September, the best [@xavierLowmiller](https://twitter.com/xavierLowmiller) and me decided to experiment with the new iOS 14 feature - Widgets!
 We did some awesome pair programming sessions and after a while we were able to solve all the code signing issues.
 Widgets in [Cineaste App](https://apps.apple.com/us/app/cineaste-app/id1402748020) allow you to create a release countdown for your favorite movie that you would like to see.
 Unfortunately the cinemas were mostly closed this year, so only a few movies were released, but hopefully they will open again soon and it makes even more sense to use the widgets 🤞

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/felibe444?ref_src=twsrc%5Etfw">@felibe444</a> and I join the cool kids club and made a widget for her app, Cineaste!<br><br>Because anticipation is the best, you can now track the release date of upcoming movies!<br><br>Get it here:<a href="https://t.co/cFR91N5Reo">https://t.co/cFR91N5Reo</a> <a href="https://t.co/aKx8c8hJhx">pic.twitter.com/aKx8c8hJhx</a></p>&mdash; Xavier Lowmiller (@xavierLowmiller) <a href="https://twitter.com/xavierLowmiller/status/1311911949467254784?ref_src=twsrc%5Etfw">October 2, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## iPad and Apple Pencil

-In August, I gave myself a birthday present: I ordered the iPad Pro 12.9" with the Apple Pencil.
-I wanted to use it for sketchnoting.
-A few weeks later, the [Apple Pencil arrived](https://twitter.com/felibe444/status/1296048389629587457).
-Nice!
-I had to stay patient because the iPad took another two weeks to arrive.
-If you want to know why I bought it, what I was hoping for and how I liked it, I recommend reading my blog post ["Me, my new iPad Pro and the Apple Pencil"](https://fbernutz.github.io/posts/ipad-and-apple-pencil/).

 ## Workshop for hundreds of People